 Forgiving DTI ratios

 VA lenders generally want to see you spend no more than 41 percent of your gross monthly income on major debts, such as a mortgage payment or student loans.
-That's a higher allowable debt-to-income (DTI) ratio than many other loan programs.

 But it's possible to have an even higher DTI ratio and still obtain a VA home loan.
 Some lenders may go up to 55 percent or more depending on your credit score and ability to hit additional income benchmarks.